tokio-rs/website/content/blog/2026-09-24-topcoat-server-applications.md

 boilerplate instead of shipping features.
 Ruby on Rails challenged that and proved you could be productive and that building software could also be fun.
-I fell in love with Ruby on Rails, worked on the core team for a few years, and am still a top 50 all-time contributor to Ruby on Rails.
+I fell in love with Ruby on Rails, worked on the core team for a few years, and am still a top [50 all-time contributor][contrib] to Ruby on Rails.
 Having been through that period, it is hard to overstate how impactful the Ruby on Rails philosophy was on software development in general.

 Since then, I have spent the past 13 years or so building up Rust’s networking ecosystem.
 While Rust has gained broad adoption at the infrastructure level, I